The TESOL course is designed to introduce teachers to lesson plans, efficient teaching methods and classroom management.

 - Practical aspects

 Course participants will be supplied with a manual which consolidates concepts covered on the course and students are encouraged to keep their own notes during the course.
 Good English Grammar and Teaching books are discussed during the course.
-A list of recommended books is included in the information package as well as a DVD with TESOL resource materials (Please bring a 4GB USB stick).
+A list of recommended books is included in the information package as well as a 4GB flash drive with TESOL resource materials (Please bring a 4GB USB stick).

 We require candidates to meet the high standards of the course, and we evaluate course participants in three ways:

 - Course participation Attendance and level of course participation are recorded and assessed by the trainer.

-- Project Candidates are required to submit a lesson planning project, complete an assignment and will receive continual feedback assessment on all tasks
+- Candidates are required to submit a lesson planning project, complete an assignment and will receive continual feedback assessment on all tasks

 - Observation and teaching practice